nirucon/nirucon-rofi/README.md

 Welcome to **nirucon**, a Noir-style theme for Rofi designed by Nicklas Rudolfsson.
 This theme is tailored to complement my suckless-arch dwm setup, offering a sleek and minimalistic look.

-https://github.com/nirucon/suckless-arch that I use to clone from my post install script: https://github.com/nirucon/nirucon-alpi
+[nirucon-suckless-arch](https://github.com/nirucon/nirucon-suckless-arch) that I use to clone from my [post install script](https://github.com/nirucon/nirucon-alpi)

 ## Features